Ernest Denis

+Ernest Denis (3 January 1849 – 4 January 1921) was a French historian.

+Biography

-Ernest Denis (January 3, 1849 – January 4, 1921) was a French historian.
-Denis became known as a specialist of Germany and Bohemia, and played a major role in the establishment of the Czechoslovak state in 1918.
+Denis became known as a specialist in Germany and Bohemia, and played a major role in the establishment of the Czechoslovak state in 1918.
 Along with Louis Léger, he is considered to be one of the most highly regarded 20th-century historians of the Slav world in France.